purescript-spec/purescript-spec/README.md

 is useful if you want to split specifications into multiple files and combine them in `Main`.

+The last test demonstrates how you can use [Aff](https://github.com/slamdata/purescript-aff) to write async tests.

 ```purescript
 main = suite do
   mathSpec